 Redfish Lake Inlet Trail | Redfish Inlet Trailhead | Moderate

 Climb along Redfish Lake Creek on the Redfish Lake Inlet Trail as it carves a path for you between jagged Sawtooth Peaks.
 Get up close and personal with the foot of Mount Heyburn on your right and Grand Mogul on your left as you wander further into the wilderness.
-Eventually, you’ll catch sight of the Idaho’s famous Elephant’s Perch where climbers ascend more than 1000 feet across their choice of 30 different climbing routes.
+Eventually, you’ll catch sight of Idaho’s famous Elephant’s Perch, where climbers ascend more than 1000 feet across their choice of 30 different climbing routes.
 Watch the mountains unfold before you as you keep your eyes peeled for mountain goats and climbers on the high rock walls above!

 Bench Lakes Trail | Redfish Inlet or Redfish Lake Trailhead | Moderate

 As you climb the Bench Lakes Trail to the Bench Lakes, you can enjoy amazing views from the ridges high above Redfish Lake.
 This set of five lakes sits at the base of Mount Heyburn and other Sawtooth peaks.
 The basin provides breathtaking views; make sure you bring your camera to capture the reflective views of mountain summits across glassy, calm waters.
 You’ll probably even see deer, elk, and other wildlife!